HubSpot/ui-extensions-examples/with-crm-components/README.md

 This React Project demonstrates the usage of HubSpot CRM Components through UIE.
 The project includes 2 extensions:

-1. Association Table display important deals associated with the current user (demonstates pre-filters, quick filters, and property projections)
+1. Association Table displaying important deals associated with the current user (demonstrates pre-filters, quick filters, and property projections)
 2. Stage tracker with high level properties, and property list filtered by pipeline

 These extensions demonstrate a number of interactions including: